DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 If you have installed DefectDojo on "iron" and wish to upgrade the installation, please see the [instructions in the repo](https://github.com/DefectDojo/godojo/blob/master/docs-and-scripts/upgrading.md).

+## Upgrading to DefectDojo Version 2.12.x.

+**Breaking change for search:** The field `cve` has been removed from the search index for Findings and the Vulnerability Ids have been added to the search index.
+With this the syntax to search explicitly for vulnerability ids have been changed from `cve:` to `vulnerability_id:`, e.g. `vulnerability_id:CVE-2020-27619`.

+This requires a one-time rebuild of the Django-Watson search index.
+Execute the django command from the defect dojo installation directory or from a shell of the Docker container or Kubernetes pod:

+`./manage.py buildwatson`

 ## Upgrading to DefectDojo Version 2.10.x.

 **Breaking change for Findings:** The field `cve` will be replaced by a list of Vulnerability Ids, which can store references to security advisories associated with this finding.
 These can be Common Vulnerabilities and Exposures (CVE) or from other sources, eg. GitHub Security Advisories.
 Although the field does still exist in the code, the API and the UI have already been changed to use the list of Vulnerability Ids.
 Other areas like hash code calculation, search and parsers will be migrated step by step in later stages.